awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/lambda-build-test-severless-app.rst

 .. image:: images/template-addeventsource.png
    :alt: Add an event source

-One of the benefits of using |DDB| to manage the deployment is you can also add and configure any other AWS resources necessary for your application in the template, and let |DDB| take care of creating and deleting the resources.
+One of the benefits of using |CFN| to manage the deployment is you can also add and configure any other AWS resources necessary for your application in the template, and let |DDB| take care of creating and deleting the resources.